archijain14/Exploratory-Analysis-of-Geolocational-Data/README.md

 ## Results

 The project uses machine learning algorithms to analyze the data and provide recommendations to clients.
-The results are presented in the form of a table that shows the top-recommended venues based on the client's preferences and budget.
+The results are presented in the form of a table that shows the top recommended venues based on the client's preferences and budget.

 ### Top Recommended Venues